jamiesyme/CozyCape/readme.txt

 The game loop is just drawing, calls game logic, caps framerate, etc.

-The Map:
-	- Contains tiles (just ints)
+How the map works:
-	- Holds all entities
+	- The Game class stores all the entities
+	- The Tiles class is an entity holding (what else) the tile details
+	  - getTile() ==  0 : An empty tile
+	  - getTile() ==  1 : A solid tile
+	  - getTile() == -1 : Out of bounds

 Entities:
-	- Everything in the game world (beside tiles) are entities
+	- Everything in the game world are entities
 	- You can use them for custom logic and drawing
-	- To add an entity to the world, just create it and pass it to Map
+	- To add an entity to the world, just create it and pass it to Game
+	- There are plans to make a message system...
+	  - It consists of onMessage() right now.

 Events: